spenceriam/OpenSpec/openspec-prd.md

 OpenSpec brings the power of Kiro's Spec Mode to the open-source community, enabling any developer to generate high-quality technical specifications using their preferred AI model.
 By following Kiro's proven three-phase workflow and adding automatic diagram generation, OpenSpec makes spec-driven development accessible to everyone.

-The application is designed to be simple, focused, and immediately useful - perfect for the hackathon while laying the foundation for a valuable long-term tool for the developer community.
+The application is designed to be simple, focused, and immediately useful - providing a valuable long-term tool for the developer community.